 (a) An ISSC Consumer Education Program targeted toward individuals who consume raw oysters and whose health condition(s) increase their risk for Vibrio vulnificus infection.
-The Education Program's objectives will be 1) to increase the target audience's awareness that eating raw oysters can be life-threatening to them, and; 2) to change the at-risk group's oystereating behavior, i.e., to reduce or stop eating raw oysters.
-The ISSC Education Committee and the Vibrio vulnificus Education Subcommittee will assist in the development and oversight for this program.
+The Education Program's objectives will be 1) to increase the target audience's awareness that identified in the following controls may be adjusted as needed to achieve the established illness reduction goal.